 Could you please share what unique

 perspective or lived experience you would

-oring to the group?
+bring to the group?

-Applicant #91
+l

 Why do you want to serve on the CAG?
 I live in the adjacent neighborhood and am a user of the Neuse River

 Greenway

+,

 Do you represent an organization, No

 neighborhood, or civic group?

-If you represent an organization or civic n/a , group, what is the role of your organization or the group in the local community?
-If you represent a neighborhood, how In/a If you represent a neighborhood, how n/a would you describe the residents in your would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see
+If you represent an organization or civic n/a group, what is the role of your organization or the group in the local community?
+If you represent a neighborhood, how n/a If you represent a neighborhood, how would you describe the residents in your ln/a would you describe the residents in your ln/a would you describe the residents in your neighborhood?
+To what extent do you see ln/a would you describe the residents in your n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see n/a would you describe the residents in your neighborhood?
+To what extent do you see in/a would you describe the residents in your neighborhood?
+To what extent do you see in/a